Install from GitHub

 library(labelled)

-# Extract labels into a lookup table
+# Extract all labels into a lookup table

 #> key label